gramineproject/gramine/Documentation/building.rst

 Additional build options
 ^^^^^^^^^^^^^^^^^^^^^^^^

+- To build test binaries, run :command:`meson -Dtests=enabled`.
+This is necessary if you will be running regression tests.
+See :doc:`devel/contributing` for details.

 - To create a debug build, run :command:`meson --buildtype=debug`.
 This adds debug symbols in all Gramine components, builds them without optimizations, and enables detailed debug logs in Gramine.